-To enter this occupation, a Diploma of College Studies (DEC) in Transportation Logistics Technology, a general DEC or a high school diploma, as well as a few years of experience in the field are usually required.
-A good knowledge of office software and personnel management is an advantage, as is bilingualism.
-Employers look for candidates with interpersonal skills such as the ability to communicate effectively, to work in a team, to show leadership and to negotiate, as well as personal skills such as organizational skills, planning and problem-solving skills, and the ability to deliver the expected results.
+A Diploma of College Studies (DEC) in transportation logistics, general DEC or high school diploma is required to access this occupation.
+A few years of experience in the field are also usually required.
+Sound knowledge of office automation software and personnel management applications is considered an asset, as is bilingualism.
+Employers are looking for candidates with interpersonal skills such as the ability to communicate effectively, work as part of a team, demonstrate leadership and negotiate, as well as personal competencies such as organizational, planning and problem-solving skills, and the ability to achieve expected results.

 Here are some key facts about Supervisors, supply chain, tracking and scheduling co-ordination occupations in Québec: